 - Any industry with multi-step processes

-- Organizations at any level of a lean journey, particularly (though not exclusively) those just beginning
+- Organisations at any level of a lean journey, particularly (though not exclusively) those just beginning